 Adopting the “shift left” approach when it comes to the implementation of security practices ensures optimization of the Kubernetes environment.
 This usually begins with securing your container images.

-Opt for minimal base images like Distroless images.
+- Usage of Minimal Base Images: Opt for minimal base images like distroless images.
 Refrain from using images with OS package managers or shells as they contain unknown vulnerabilities.
 Even if you do so, make sure that the package manager is removed in the later steps.

 To implement security policies in the deployment phase, we need to gain visibility into details like: